 - A fine of $2,000 to $500,000 (at the court’s discretion).4

-Whether the defendant is convicted of a class 3 or 4 felony, the defendant must register as a Colorado sex offender.5
+Whether you are convicted of a class 3 or 4 felony, you must register as a Colorado sex offender.5

 3. Is sex registration required if convicted?

 Yes.
-Under Colorado law, defendants convicted of child enticement as a class 4 felony must register with law enforcement on the sex offender registry for 10 years.
-But defendants convicted of child enticement as a class 3 felony must register for 20 years.6
+Under Colorado law, if you are convicted of child enticement as a class 4 felony, you must register with law enforcement as a sex offender for 10 years.
+However, if you are convicted of child enticement as a class 3 felony, you must register for 20 years.6

 4. How can a defense attorney help?